mathew-j-davis/shuttle/readme.md

 ### File Tracking and Metrics
 The DailyProcessingTracker component:
 - Tracks every processed file with unique hash identifiers
-- Maintains comprehensive metrics by outcome category (success/failure/suspect)
+- Maintains metrics by outcome category (success/failure/suspect)
-- Provides detailed reporting capabilities for operational insights
+- Provides detailed reporting of number and volume of files transferred
-- Handles persistence of tracking data with transaction safety
-- Supports proper shutdown with pending file handling

 ### Suspect File Handling
 When a file is identified as suspicious:
 1. **Microsoft Defender Handling** (if configured):
    - Defender automatically quarantines the file according to its settings
    - The script verifies Defender has removed the file
-2. **Manual Handling**:
+2. **Fallback Handling**:
    - Files are encrypted using GPG with a public key
    - Encrypted files are moved to a hazard archive directory
    - Original filenames and timestamps are preserved